 - After applying online, the parent (borrower) needs to sign a Master Promissory Note (MPN).

-- Shortly after the PLUS loan is processed in mid-July, you should receive a Loan Disclosure Statement from the William D. Ford Federal Direct Loan Program detailing the terms and conditions of your Federal PLUS Loan.
+- Shortly after the PLUS loan is processed in early-August, you should receive a Loan Disclosure Statement from the William D. Ford Federal Direct Loan Program detailing the terms and conditions of your Federal PLUS Loan.

 - Parents may request an 'in-school forbearance' option while the student is enrolled full-time.
 Interest will accumulate on the loan during this forbearance period.
 Otherwise, PLUS loan repayment begins 60 days after the loan is fully disbursed into your student's account.